 UNA-UK has released a major report on implementing the new climate deal agreed by UN member states in Paris in 2015.

-Climate 2020 – Degrees of Devastation is the fourth in our series of major reports on the Paris Agreement on climate change.
+Climate 2020 – New leaders, new approaches is the third in our series of major reports on the Paris Agreement on climate change.
 It equips policy-makers, practitioners and interested observers with insights on how to make the agreement a reality.

 The publication features short, incisive articles from over 30 authors drawn from the UN system and from governments, the private sector, academia and civil society.
 They include: